-Howie went home to teach students in special education in Silver City and Cobre School Districts, and became active in the community.
-He coached local high school baseball teams to state championships, and is the longest serving volunteer of Big Brothers/Big Sisters in New Mexico, while raising two children ages 6 and 9.
+Howie went home to teach students in special education in the Silver City and Cobre School Districts, and became active in the community.
+He coached local high school baseball teams to state championships, and is one of the longest serving volunteers of Big Brothers/Big Sisters in New Mexico, while raising two children ages 6 and 9.
 Howie earned the trust of his neighbors and was elected Grant County Clerk, where he modernized voting systems to make sure every vote counted.

 Since 2008, Howie has been an aggressive leader for children and classrooms in the State Senate, fighting for his district, and to make every corner of New Mexico a better place to live.
 He has pushed for progressive policies such as universal health care.
 He fought for rural and tribal economic development, and he fought to protect veterans’ and senior services across the state, and mental health programs.

 An experienced leader with solutions, Howie Morales has a solid record helping to lead the effort to meet our state’s big challenges for better jobs and wages, and real improvements to public education.

 The Office of Governor Michelle Lujan Grisham is located on the 4th floor of the New Mexico State Capitol in Room 400.

 The Office of the Lt.
 Governor Howie Morales is located on the 4th floor of the New Mexico State Capitol in Room 417.